Julius-Ulee/School-Programs/_pages/about.md

 ---
 permalink: /about/
-title: "History of the school"
+title: "History of the School"
 ---

 <figure class="align-center">